da-luce/ece4760_final_project/am2589_dcl252_mpm297/index.md

 ![State Diagram](state_diagram.drawio.png)

 The program operates as a finite state machine to manage the LiDAR system's behavior based on user input.
-It begins in the `WAITING1` state, during which the system is idle and allows for sensor calibration (TODO: see elsewhere).
+It begins in the `WAITING1` state, during which the system is idle and allows for [sensor calibration](#vl53l4cx-accuracy).
 If the user holds a the green state button, the system transitions to the `ZEROING` state, which is responsible for aligning the stepper motor with the zero position via the optical interrupter.

 Once the zero position is reach, the system automatically enters the `WAITING2` state, signaling readiness to begin data collection.
 When the user presses the button again, the program transitions to the `LIDAR` state, actively rotating the motor and collecting distance data from the ToF sensor.
 Pressing the button once more returns the system to the initial `WAITING1` state, completing the control loop.